michaelb18/michaelBot/README.md

 * The new bot takes more shots than this bot does
 * The new bot has more accurate shots that this one does

+Tournaments competed in:
+RLBot Lightfall: 5th place
+Ultimate Battle League - Team LulW: Qualified for top 8 league play.
+Didn't make playoffs :( RLBot Championship 2020: Eliminated in Round Robin.

+# New Bot Tool coming here in the coming months!
+About 1/3 of the way done!